sleethma/re-rolodex/README.md

 Provides a call center that converts phone numbers to vanity numbers and saves the "Best" 5 resulting vanity numbers, score, and the caller's number in a DynamoDB table.

-_Best_ = Greater variation of digits == harder to remember.
+_Best_ = Defined as greater variation of digits == harder to remember.
  _Score_ = unique digits of original number - unique digits of vanity number.
 Positive score represents better derived vanity number.
 _algorithm_ = a random shuffle of phone digit order is then seeded with algorithm of digit value divided by index (d/i) and spread over number range 0 - 9 to derive new value.

 ## Prerequisites

 - Set up [awscli](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) on deployment machine.
-- Bash shell (If on windows, can use [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
+- Bash shell (If on windows, can use [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10))

 ## Deploy

 1. Specify parameters in deploy parameters for respective target enviroments

-    2. Use bash shell to execute `
+2. Use bash shell to execute

 3. Connect Contact-flows:

    a.
 Import the contact flow in the `call-center-flows` directory to your Connect Instance.
    Instructions can be found [here](https://docs.aws.amazon.com/connect/latest/adminguide/contact-flow-import-export.html).

    b.
 Add the created lambda resource "randomTollFreeGen" in the Amazon Connect panel by navigating to 'AWS Connect service > Contact flows > AWSLambda'

 ### Rolodex UI